Techmonkeys-se/deploy-k8s/README.md

 - Ingress deployment. (haproxy) This is optional, need to remove commented line
 - Add new master/worker nodes
 - Kill cluster (if in need of a reset)

-<b>Remember running the playbook deploy-k8s.yml will reset cluster before initiation of a new</b>
 ## Purpose of this project / History for starting this project
 ------------
 Before i started this project i tried a lot of different deployment script but of those that worked did not have fully functioning cluster without manual work after deployment.
 Looking at other projects i wanted some parts that i wanted.
 So i started learning from then and writing this repository.